Research profile and aims.

 - Gender issues, endocrinology and long-term effects of ASMs.
 The project leader is Sigrid Svalheim.
 "Gender issues" have been an important area of research for the group over many years, with many PhD theses.
 The current major focus is studying the long-term side-effects of ASMs on hormones, immunology, haematology and bone health.
 The effects of epilepsy and antiepileptic drugs on inflammation parameters have now been studied both clinically and using a zebra-fish model.

 - Epilepsy and cardiology / SUDEP (sudden unexpected death in epilepsy patients).
-The leader is Dag Aurlien who is presently based at Stavanger University Hospital.
+The project leader is Dag Aurlien, who is presently based at Stavanger University Hospital.
 The project is a collaborative venture between Oslo University Hospital (OUS) and Stavanger University Hospital.
-Both clinical and basic animal research is going on.
+Both clinical and basic animal studies are now close to an end.

 - Status epilepticus (SE).
-OUS has a large population of patients who has experienced SE and epidemiological studies have reently been performed regarding underlying causes, treatment, outcome etc. We will now especially focus especially on possible predictors for outcome and study in more detail treatment of the superrefractory cases.
+OUH has a large population of patients who has experienced SE and epidemiological studies have recently been performed regarding underlying causes, treatment, outcome etc. We will now together with colleagues from Denmark (Odense university, prof CP Beier) especially focus on possible predictors for outcome and study in more detail treatment of the super refractory cases

-In addition to these four main areas of research, the group has also interests in deep brain stimulation (DBS) in epilepsy, ketogenic diets for adults, and posttraumatic epilepsy.
+In addition to these five main areas of research, the group also has interests in deep brain stimulation (DBS) in epilepsy and ketogenic diets.